diogolbar/portfolio/README.md

   * Fraud Detection: This project uses data from the IEEE Fraud Detection Challenge.
 Here a dataset with 400+ features is explored in order to detect and classify frauds from customers' purchases.

-  * [Image Classifier](https://github.com/diogolbar/image-classifier): In this project a basic neural network architecture is used to distinguish between Chihuahuas and Muffins.
-[Jupyter Notebook](https://nbviewer.jupyter.org/github/diogolbar/image-classifier/blob/main/Chihuahua-Muffin.ipynb)

-* ### End-to-End

   * [Demand Forecast](https://github.com/diogolbar/store-sales-forecast): In this project a standard regression approach is used to forecast multiple time series for the next year sales for 10 stores and 50 items.
 Data used is available at Kaggle.
 [Jupyter Notebook](https://nbviewer.jupyter.org/github/diogolbar/store-sales-forecast/blob/main/DemandTimeSeries.ipynb)

+  * [Image Classifier](https://github.com/diogolbar/image-classifier): In this project a basic neural network architecture is used to distinguish between Chihuahuas and Muffins.
+[Jupyter Notebook](https://nbviewer.jupyter.org/github/diogolbar/image-classifier/blob/main/Chihuahua-Muffin.ipynb)